avxsynth-testing/avxsynth-wiki/System-Setup.md

          git clone git@github.com:avxsynth/avxsynth.git

-  1. In avxsynth root directory
+  1. In avxsynth root directory (to see other options, call ./configure --help)

+         ./configure && make

+  1. To install

-         make
+         make install

   1. Alternatively, you can compile and debug using KDevelop.
 Click [here](https://github.com/avxsynth/avxsynth/wiki/Using-KDevelop) for instructions.
+Make sure you run configure before following these instructions.

 ##Basic Test